Deaf sailor Gavin Reid wins top award after daring mid-ocean rescue

 "That's what I've got to work out," he says of his future.
 "I'd like to do more qualifications for other races.
 I'm a bit far off something like the Volvo Ocean Race or the Vendee Globe.
 But I'm keen on a next adventure."

-With previous winners of the award including luminaries such as Ainslie, Volvo Ocean Race winner Ian Walker and Sir Robin Knox-Johnston, the Clipper Race founder, simply being nominated was a huge honor for Reid.
+With previous winners of the award including luminaries such as Ben Ainslie, Volvo Ocean Race winner Ian Walker and Clipper Race founder Robin Knox-Johnston, simply being nominated was a huge honor for Reid.

-"To win it was a big surprise," he added.
+"To win it was a big surprise," he adds.
 "It's pretty crazy really."